cheind/pytorch-debayer/Readme.md

 ## pytorch-debayer

 Provides GPU demosaicing of images captured with Bayer color filter arrays (CFA) with batch support.
 This implementation relies on pure PyTorch functionality and thus avoids any extra build steps.
+This library is most useful when downstream image processing happens with PyTorch models.
+Additionally the upload of Bayer images reduces the occupied bandwidth compared to color

+### Features
-Currently, the following methods are provided
+ - **Methods** Currently, the following methods are provided
     - `debayer.Debayer2x2` uses 2x2 convolutions.
 Trades speed for color accuracy.
     - `debayer.Debayer3x3` uses 3x3 convolutions.
 Slower but reconstruction results comparable with `OpenCV.cvtColor`.
     - `debayer.Debayer5x5` uses 5x5 convolutions based on Malver-He-Cutler algorithm.
 Slower but sharper than `OpenCV.cvtColor`.
+Should be your default.
     - `debayer.DebayerSplit` faster than Debayer3x3 but decreased image quality.

-As of `v1.0.2` the method `debayer.Debayer5x5` should be used per default.

-This library is most useful when downstream image processing happens with PyTorch models.
-Additionally the upload of Bayer images reduces the occupied bandwidth compared to color images.
+ - **Precision** Each method supports `float32` or `float16` precision.

 ### Usage
 Usage is straight forward